Frequently Asked Questions

 For wrapping up with the data team, we encourage clients to take over any accounts created for the Bluebonnet Fellows and to request access to any deliverables the fellows may have completed or still been working on.
 An off-boarding call with the team is highly encouraged.

-Is the Bluebonnet Data Fellowship just for college students?
+Is the Bluebonnet Fellowship just for college students?

-What does Bluebonnet Data look for in a Data Fellowship applicant?
+What does Bluebonnet Data look for in a Fellowship applicant?

 We are looking for folks with intermediate to advanced data science and coding skills who are interested in volunteering their skills for progressive campaigns and causes.
-You don’t need to have prior political experience- in fact, 70% of our fellows have never volunteered in politics before.
+You don’t need to have prior political experience – around 50% of our fellows have never volunteered in politics before.
+We also look for fellows with campaign tech or digital experience!

-The Data Fellowship is approximately 3-months long.
-After the 3 months, fellows are welcome to stay on with their partner campaign or organization, or they may transition off the team.
+The Fellowship is approximately 11 weeks long.
+After the 11 weeks, fellows are welcome to stay on with their partner campaign or organization, or they may transition off the team.
 After completing a cohort cycle, fellows are invited to join other aspects of Bluebonnet activity as well.

 Can foreign nationals volunteer with Bluebonnet Data?